 The Department established a cash management policy allowing bond issuance to be based on cash flow requirements over the construction period of the capital improvements undertaken by the Enterprise.
-The Adopted Work Program for the System, which consists of the five-year period from Fiscal Year 2022 through 2026, includes approximately \$8.9 billion of capital projects of which approximately \$2.6 billion will be funded through planned Bond issuances in Fiscal Year 2022 through Fiscal Year 2026, including \$705 million of proceeds generated by issuances of the 2021B, 2021C Bonds, and 2022B Bonds in Fiscal Year 2022.
+The Adopted Work Program for the System, which consists of the five-year period from Fiscal Year 2023 through 2027, includes approximately \$8.7 billion of capital projects of which approximately \$2.7 billion will be funded through planned Bond issuances in Fiscal Year 2023 through Fiscal Year 2027, including the proceeds generated by the 2022C Bonds in Fiscal Year 2023.
 See "THE TURNPIKE SYSTEM - Project Development Process" herein for a discussion of the annual development of the Department's Adopted Work Program, which includes all planned capital projects for the System.
 The Enterprise's statutory cap under Section 338.2275, Florida Statutes, limits the amount of Bonds that may be outstanding at any given time to \$10.0 billion.

 The Department expects to issue Bonds annually, as needed, to fund the continuation of Turnpike Projects under construction and undertake new Turnpike Projects.
-The following are the Department's planned new money Bond issuances for Fiscal Year 2022 through Fiscal Year 2026:
+The following are the Department's planned new money Bond issuances for Fiscal Year 2023 through Fiscal Year 2027: